 This work consists of grinding the pavement as shown on the typical sections at the locations shown on the plans.
 The entire pavement width will be ground longitudinally except for a one-half foot (150 mm) width on each pavement edge and a 6 to 9 inch (150 to 225 mm) gap on either side of all mechanical expansion joints.

-Grinding Pattern: The grinding shall be 3/16 inch (5 mm) deep by 0.095 inch (2.5 mm) wide at ¾ inch (19-mm) centers.
+Grinding Pattern.
+The grinding shall be 3/16 inch (5 mm) deep by 0.095 inch (2.5 mm) wide at ¾ inch (19-mm) centers.

-Slurry Pick Up: The Contractor shall provide a slurry pick-up device of approved design to keep the slurry off the pavement during grooving operations.
-A permit from the Illinois Environmental Protection Agency will not be required, provided the grooving residue remains on the State right-of-way.

-Care will be exercised by the Contractor to insure that the slurry runoff will not enter a nearby lake or stream.
+Slurry Pick Up.
+The removal of slurry shall be continuous throughout grinding operations.
+The grinding equipment shall be equipped with vacuum slurry pickup equipment which shall continuously pick up water and grinding dust, and pump the slurry to a collection tank.
+The slurry shall be disposed of offsite according to Article 202.03 of the Standard Specifications.

+Cleanup shall be continuous throughout the grinding operation.
+All ground areas of the pavement shall be flushed with water as soon as possible to remove any slurry material not collected by the vacuum pickup.
+Flushing shall be continued until all surfaces are clean.

-The cost of furnishing and operating the slurry-pick-up device will be considered incidental to the contract.
+The cost of furnishing and operating the slurry-pick-up device and pavement flushing shall be considered to be included in the unit price of Pavement Grinding.

-Method of Measurement: Pavement Grinding shall be measured in square yards (square meters).
+Method of Measurement.
+Pavement Grinding shall be measured in square yards (square meters).
 The area measured shall be the actual area grooved and shall not include the area at the edge of pavement.

-Basis of Payment: Pavement Grinding will be paid for at the contract unit price per square yard (square meter) for PAVEMENT GRINDING and shall include all incidental work necessary to complete this contract.
+Basis of Payment.
+Pavement Grinding will be paid for at the contract unit price per square yard (square meter) for PAVEMENT GRINDING, and no other compensation will be allowed.

-Z00373.doc